Daré Nibombé: Arminia Bielefeld

 After six months in Azerbaijan, he left Baku to sign for 2.
 Bundesliga club Arminia Bielefeld.
 He played a few games with the German outfit then was away for a couple of months due to an injury.

 International career

 Nibombé was a regular member of the Togo national team, and was a starter at the 2006 World Cup and the 2006 African Cup of Nations.
 He also participated at the African Cup of Nations.

+Managerial career

+Nibombé became the head coach of the U21 squad of Tubize in 2017.

+He was appointed head coach of the Togo national team in July 2024.

+Personal life

+His brother Waké was a football goalkeeper.